lostatc/acid-store/README.md

 This library provides the following abstractions for data storage.

 - An object store which maps keys to seekable binary blobs
-- A virtual file system which supports file metadata, special files, importing and exporting files to the local OS file system, and being mounted via FUSE
+- A virtual file system which supports file metadata, special files, sparse files, hard links, importing and exporting files to the local OS file system, and being mounted via FUSE
 - A persistent, heterogeneous, map-like collection
 - An object store with support for content versioning
 - A content-addressable storage which allows for accessing data by its cryptographic hash